MarkWilcock/Generative-AI-Course/10 Introduction.md

 ## The shortest history of Generative AI

 Generative AI seems to have arrived suddenly but in fact it has a long gestation.
 Here are a few moments of history.
-* 1956, Artificial Intelligence (AI), ambition to create intelligent machines at the [Dartmouth Workshop](https://en.wikipedia.org/wiki/Dartmouth_workshop)
+* 1956, Artificial Intelligence (AI) was born with the ambition to create intelligent machines at the [Dartmouth Workshop](https://en.wikipedia.org/wiki/Dartmouth_workshop)
 * 1997, Machine Learning (ML), _statistical_ learning from **data and predictions.**
-* 2000s, commercial use of early single purpose Genertive AI Google Translate (2006),  Siri (2011), autocompleter when texting on a phone
+* 2000s, commercial use of early single purpose Generative AI: Google Translate (2006), Siri (2011), autocomplete when texting on a phone
-* 2017, Deep Learning, a ML technique inspired by the wiring in our brains.
-"Neurons" are connected into layers and the weights of the connections between neurons can be adjusted so that the neural net (NN) can "learn".
+* 2017, deep learning, a ML technique inspired by the wiring in our brains takes off.
+(In deep learning, "neurons" are connected into layers and the weights of the connections between neurons can be adjusted so that the neural net can "learn".)
-* 2021, Generative AI, create new content, which could be text, audio or video, given a prompt.
-An extension of NNs using the transformer architecture.
+* 2021, an extension of the neural net approach using a new  "transformer" architecture yields results.

 Given that long history, what is the reason for the recent excitement?
-These LLMs have become more powerful.
-In 2023, OpenAI released ChatGPT-4 which can do some very impressive things:
+These LLMs have very recently become **much** more powerful and capable.
+For example, in 2023, OpenAI released ChatGPT-4 which can do some very impressive things:
-•	Score more highly on the SAT, a US-based university entrance exam, better than 90% of people
+•	score more highly on the SAT, a US-based university entrance exam, better than 90% of people
-•	Pass some university level exams in Law, medicinine,
+•	pass some university level exams in Law, medicinine,
-•	Do useful things that a person may need: examples:
 •	Set out arguments in favour and against a certain thing e.g. vaping
 •	Play an expert role e.g. act a a Python expert and write code to…
 •	Write a job description
 Anybody can use ChatGPT and with a few hours training can use it very effectively - no coding proficiency or technical skills are required.

 Because of these two factors,  ChatGPT took only 2 months to reach 100m users (compared to TikTok with 9 months and Uber wth 70 months)